Close Wedge Osteotomy

 This surgery was made popular in the year 1950 and is still widely performed in some centers around the world.
 In a Close Wedge Osteotomy, the surgeon cuts though the tibia on the lateral (outer) side, removes a wedge of bone, and then closes the cut edges together by fixing it with a plate or a staple.

-The surgery involves, making an incision on the lateral side of the Knee to allow the surgeon to see the upper end of the tibia.
+The Close Wedge Osteotomy Surgery involves, making an incision on the lateral side of the Knee to allow the Orthopaedic Surgery Specialists to see the upper end of the tibia.
 Care is taken to protect the nerves and blood vessels that travel across the Knee Joint.

 Once the tibia bone is exposed, two cuts are made through the upper tibia in the shape of a wedge.
 With the help of x-ray control or image intensifier, correct size of wedge is removed.